AidanG1/snackRice/README.md

 ## Future Todos:
 	- Add food poisoning alert
 	- Adding information for calories for each meal
 	- Suggests what food you should try out in your next adventure - machine learning 😉
+	- See where your friends/followers are eating (pls follow me back jeff 😎)

 ## Techstack:
 	- Django (python)